-Cases of plagiarism or other academic dishonesty will not be tolerated, and may result in assignment penalties, course grade penalties, and/or other sanctions.
+Cases of plagiarism or other academic dishonesty will not be tolerated, and may result in assignment penalties, course grade penalties (up to and including a failing grade in the class), and/or other sanctions.
 If you have knowledge of any instances of academic dishonesty in this class, please notify the instructor or contact the Student Honor Court (392-1631) or Cheating Hotline (392-6999).
-For additional information on Academic Honesty, please refer to the University of Florida Academic Honesty Guidelines at:
+For additional information on Academic Honesty, please refer to the University of Florida Academic Honesty Guidelines at: https://sccr.dso.ufl.edu/policies/student-honor-code-student-conduct-code/.

-https://catalog.ufl.edu/ugrad/current/advising/info/student-honor-code.aspx#honesty.